 Plus some rare drams in the collectors room.
 Beyond whisky there were other discoveries too, such as Velier’s distinctive Clarin rums and stunning Hampden 2010 HLCF.
 And a convenient ‘Ladies Room‘ to escape for a few minutes of ‘down time’ before heading back into the sampling fray.

-There were many highlights and over the next few months, a few posts will share a few insights.
-Above all, it is the stories, meeting interesting people over the whisky fabric that is the most enjoyable.
+There were many highlights and the links above are to a few posts sharing various insights.
+Above all, it is the stories, meeting interesting people over the whisky fabric that was the most enjoyable.

 I sincerely hope to be back next year and look forward to continuing explorations.